 The main aim of treatment is to not only help you make a complete recovery but to also ensure the affected area returns to its full strength and flexibility, which will prevent the problem from recurring.
 This is particularly appropriate in the treatment of neck and low back pain, for example, which can become long-lasting, and recurring problems, if treated inappropriately, or worse still – not at all.

 If we use chronic or recurring back pain as an example:

-Common causes of back pain include poor posture, prolonged or recurrent sitting, bending, lifting, muscle and/or ligament strains, disc problems, and arthritis.
+Common causes of back pain include prolonged or recurrent sitting which leads to weakness and poor posture, bending, lifting, muscle and ligament strains, disc problems and arthritis

-To enable complete recovery, it is imperative to relieve this muscular spasm, and then restore mobility and flexibility as quickly as the pain allows.
-For this reason, the vast majority of people can be significantly, and quickly relieved of their symptoms with Physiotherapy.
+To enable complete recovery it is imperative to relieve muscular spasm, then restore mobility and flexibility as quickly as able.
+For this reason, the vast majority of people can be significantly and quickly relieved of symptoms with Physiotherapy.